-D. Ground 2: Claims 8 and 13 are Obvious in Light of Menyhay, Genatempo and Raad
+D. Ground 2: Claims 7, 12, and 20 are Unpatentable Under 35 U.S.C. § 103(a) as Obvious Over Menyhay, Genatempo and Raad.

-To the extent the Board finds that claims 8 and 13 would not have been obvious in view of Menyhay and Genatempo alone, the disclosure of Raad explicitly confirms that a POSA would have understood that the additional limitations of claims 8 and 13 are taught by that reference.
+If the Board finds that claims 8 and 13 would not have been obvious in view of Menyhay and Genatempo, the disclosure of Raad explicitly confirms that a POSA would have understood that the additional limitations of claims 8 and 13 are taught by that reference.

 A POSA would have known that povidone iodine (the antiseptic solution of the Menyhay/Genatempo combination described above) is a known alternative for chlorhexidine gluconate, such that they are interchangeable.
 (Ex.
-1002, ¶¶86-91).
+1002, ¶86-91).
 Raad discloses that known antiseptic solutions include chlorhexidine and alcohols.
 (Ex.
 1016, ¶28).
-Raad also confirms that chlorhexidine and povidone iodine are known alternative anti-microbial solutions that are suitable for cleaning/reducing the number of microbes on a medical device such as an indwelling medical device.
+Raad also confirms that chlorhexidine and povidone iodine are known alternative anti-microbial solutions suitable for cleaning/reducing the number of microbes on a medical device such as an indwelling medical device.
 (Ex.
-1016, ¶¶26-27, Claims 10, 20, 26 and 27).
-A POSA would understand that the povidone iodine of the Menyhay/Genatempo combination would be readily replaced with the chlorhexidine gluconate5 solution of Raad with an expectation of success.
+1016, ¶26-27, Claims 10, 20, 26 and 27).
+A POSA would understand that the povidone iodine of the Menyhay/Genatempo combination could be replaced with the chlorhexidine gluconate4 solution of Raad with an expectation of success.
 (Ex.
-1002, ¶¶88, 91).
+1002, ¶88, 91).

 Genatempo explains that the disclosed absorbent material retains an antiseptic and gives povidone iodine as an example.
 (Ex.
 1006, 2:14-15).
-Menyhay also discloses the use of povidone iodine and isopropyl alcohol as an antiseptic.
+Menyhay discloses the use of povidone iodine and isopropyl alcohol as an antiseptic.
 (Ex.
 1007, 6:47-49).
 Each of Menyhay and Genatempo states that modifications to the disclosed invention (which a POSA would understand to include the selection of other, equally applicable antiseptic solutions (Ex.
 1002, ¶¶87-91)), may be made without deviating from the scope and spirit of the disclosure.
 (Ex.
 1006, 8:4-9; Ex.
 1007, 3:57-59).

-A POSA would understand that chlorhexidine, the term used in Raad, is the active component of chlorhexidine gluconate and is a common way of referring to commercial antiseptic products containing chlorhexidine gluconate.
+4 A POSA would understand that chlorhexidine, the term used in Raad, is the active component of chlorhexidine gluconate and is a common way of referring to commercial antiseptic products containing chlorhexidine gluconate.
 (Ex.
 1002, ¶87).

-Moreover, Exhibit 1015, which relates to cleaning medical devices that are likely to-or have already-become contaminated with microorganisms, confirms that those of skill in the art understood, in the prior art time frame, that one way of cleaning these devices' surfaces is with "antimicrobial agents or antimicrobial compositions."
+Exhibit 1015, which relates to cleaning medical devices that are likely to-or have already-become contaminated with microorganisms, confirms that those of skill in the art understood, in the prior art time frame, that one way of cleaning these devices' surfaces is with "antimicrobial agents or antimicrobial compositions."
 (Ex.
 1015, 17:47-49).
 Ex.
 1015 further lists povidone iodine and chlorhexidine as suitable alternatives for each other.
 (Ex.
 1015, 17:47-67).
 These two antiseptic solutions are equally applicable as antimicrobials for medical devices.
 (Ex.
 1002, ¶89).

-Additionally, U.S. Patent No. 9,028,852 to Scholz ("Scholz"), filed on September 7, 2004 (over a year before the application leading to the '864 Patent was filed), confirms that Raad taught "chlorhexidine and its various salts including...diacetate" and gluconate, are an improvement over povidone-iodine.
+U.S. Patent No. 9,028,852 to Scholz ("Scholz"), filed on September 7, 2004 (over a year before the priority date of the '367 Patent), confirms that Raad-taught "chlorhexidine and its various salts including...diacetate" and gluconate are an improvement over povidone-iodine.
 (Ex.
 1012, 3:55-67, 15:35-41; Ex.
 1002, ¶¶59-60).

-Finally, Exhibit 1017 further confirms that POSAs knew that chlorhexidine gluconate solutions may be used to clean needle-less connectors.
+Exhibit 1017 confirms that POSAs knew that chlorhexidine gluconate solutions may be used to clean needle-less connectors.
 (Ex.
 1017, 1; Ex.
 1002, ¶90).
-Exhibit 1017 is particularly relevant as it describes work funded by an affiliate of the Patent Owner in the prior art time frame, yet was not disclosed during examination of the '864 Patent.
+Ex.
+1017 is particularly relevant as it describes work funded by an affiliate of the Patent Owner in the prior art time frame, yet was not disclosed during examination of the '367 Patent.
 (Ex.
 1017, 2 ("this work was supported by an education grant from Becton Dickinson, UK")).
 A POSA would know that povidone iodine and chlorhexidine are known, interchangeable, antiseptic solutions.
 (Ex.
 1002, ¶90).